curatorsigma/coe-rs/README.md

 `coe-rs` in its current state is (apart from potential bugs I have not found yet) fully compliant to the CoEv2.0 Spec.
 CoEv1 is not currently implemented.
 If you need that protocol, consider opening a PR.

+## SemVer pre-1.0
+I promise the following SemVer while pre-1.0:
+- breaking changes WILL bump the minor version
+- minor changed WILL bump the patch version and MAY bump the minor version if they are substantial

 ## MSRV
 Minimum supported Rust version is `rustc 1.80.1`.
 Earlier versions of rustc may work, but they have not been tested.